gotamist/deep-learning/Semi_supervised_learning/README.md

 how and why the `extra_class` value is set, are in comments in the notebook.

+## Loss definition and optimization

+The optimizer is an [Adam optimizer](https://arxiv.org/abs/1412.6980).
+The optimization is done by simultaneously minimizing the discriminator loss `d_loss` and the generator loss `g_loss` at each step of training.

+The `d_loss` consists of three components which are summed together - a softmax cross entropy loss on the images that are classified into one of the 10 classes, and sigmoid cross entropy losses on the images for the real/fake classification (the fake ones are compared with zero and the real ones are compared with 1).

+The generator loss is the "feature matching" loss from Tim Salimans *et al* (see reference below) where the idea is to minimize the absolute difference between the mean of various features (channels) that are obtained when the real images and fake images are passed through the discriminator.

+As in the case of generative models, as the discriminator loss is minimized, it gets better at telling fakes from the real images and since the generator loss is being minimized simultaneously, it gets better at faking the images.
+Here, the extra training of the discriminator is helping it get much better on the classification problem, for which it has only a little data.

 ## References

 The notebook is an implementation of the idea described in the 2016